caracal-pipeline/caracal-docs/sphinx/manual/workers/ddcal/index.rst

 .. toctree::
    :maxdepth: 1

-Perform direction dependent calibration on the data
+Perform direction-dependent calibration on the data.